insighio/microSDI12/README.md

   output: [1, 2, -3, 4.1, 5, 6, 7, 8, 9]
 ```

-  * args:
+- args:
-    * `address`: SDI-12 sensor address.
+  - `address`: SDI-12 sensor address.
 Typical range: 0-9.
-    * `measurement_name`: Configures the name of the query.
+  - `measurement_name`: Configures the name of the query.
 Default is "M" as the default query is "aM!".
-    * `number_of_measurements_digit_count`: Defines the number of expected digits in response.
+  - `number_of_measurements_digit_count` (_deprecated - will be ignored for now_): Defines the number of expected digits in response.
 Default is 1 for the responses 'atttn'.
-    * `force_wait_period`: ignore service requests between measurement request and measurement retrieval and wait for the period of time requrned by the measurement request response.
+  - `force_wait_period`: ignore service requests between measurement request and measurement retrieval and wait for the period of time requrned by the measurement request response.
-  * returns:
+- returns:
-    * Measurement data array: an array containing all the data collected from the sensor.
+  - Measurement data array: an array containing all the data collected from the sensor.
 For details on each data value, please advise sensor manufacturer manuals.
 If sensor is unreachable, returns `None`

+**wait_after_each_send** (delay_ms)

+- delay_ms: milliseconds to wait after command execution

 **set_timing_params** (char_wait_duration_us):